DavidMurrayEDIN/github-dm-sandbox/README.md

 # Important instructions
-This is a demo repo for practicing github
+This is a demo repo for practicing github actions